devloos/devlos-ui/docs/src/components/drag-select.md

   item(props: { item: any; index: number; isSelected: boolean }): any;

   /**
-   * Belo but within the selected area
+   * Below but within the selected area
    */
   footer(): any;
 }